Lowe, Taveras homer as Rangers beat Rockies for 3rd straight | WTOP

-Brett Martin, the second of three Texas relievers, came on with two on and one out in the eighth inning.
-The left-hander struck out Charlie Blackmon and got Cron to ground out to second base, and Spencer Patton then pitched a perfect ninth to earn his second save in five opportunities.
+Brett Martin, the second of three Texas relievers, came on with two on and one out in the eighth inning, striking out Charlie Blackmon before a groundout by Cron, who hit .387 in August with 11 homers and 34 RBI.
+Spencer Patton pitched a perfect ninth for his second save in five opportunities.

-The Rangers have the worst record in the majors since the All-Star break at 12-30, but have won three games in a row.
-That is only one shy of their season-best winning streak.

-The Rockies have lost the first two games of this three-game series after sweeping Texas three straight at home in early June.

 Austin Gomber (9-9) allowed all four runs and four hits in 4 1/3 innings, and hasn’t won since Aug.
 7. Gomber struck out two and walked six, one short of his career high.

+“I’m grinding out there, trying to figure it out,” said Gomber, acquired as part of the deal that sent six-time All-Star third baseman Nolan Arenado to St. Louis before the season.
+“I don’t feel like I’m far off.”

 Lowe gave Texas a 1-0 lead with an opposite-field home run to left-center on Gomber’s first pitch in the second.
-An inning later, he singled home Adolis Garcia after one of his career-high three walks.
+An inning later, Lowe singled home Adolis Garcia after one of the rookie All-Star’s career-high three walks.

-Taveras hit a 3-2 pitch off the back wall of the home bullpen in right-center leading off the fourth inning for a 3-1 Texas lead.
-Before homering on Monday, the 22-year-old had four career homers in 53 games, all of them hit last season.
+Taveras homered off the back wall of the home bullpen in right-center leading off the fourth for a 3-1 lead.
+He also had two stolen bases.

 IN REMEMBRANCE

 The Rangers cordoned off a section of the second deck beyond left field and draped 13 American flags throughout the seating in honor of the U.S. Mariners killed in Afghanistan last week.
-A moment of the silence was held before trumpeter Keith Scullin from nearby Alvarado High School played the national anthem.
+A moment of the silence was held before the national anthem.

 TRAINER’S ROOM